 On March 31 next year, Jim Ross’s WWE contract expires.
 On December 31 this year his contract with AXS expires.
 According to the Wrestling Observer Newsletter, WWE will not allow Jim to re-sign with AXS as he’s under contract with them, meaning he would miss any commentary position at NJPW’s Wrestle Kingdom in January of next year.

-Good Ol’ JR has hardly been used in the last six months by WWE, his last appearance being on the Kickoff panel at the Greatest Royal Rumble on April 27.
+Good Ol’ JR has hardly been used in the last six months by WWE.
+His last appearance being on the Kickoff panel at the Greatest Royal Rumble on April 27.

 Dave Meltzer’s belief is that JR won’t re-sign with WWE but instead re-sign with AXS.
-However, there’s always the possibility that WWE may offer him the big bucks to stop him going to the competition.
+However, there’s always the possibility that WWE may offer him the big bucks to stop him from going to the competition.

 The feeling is that with the NJPW/ROH super-show at Madison Square Garden over WrestleMania weekend is the sticking point that WWE won’t let Jim re-sign with AXS, as it’s a possibility that he would have called that show.

 And that folks, brings an end to another Week In Review.
 As always it’s been emotional but you can bet your bottom dollar that I’ll be back….RIGHT HERE….next week for more news from this crazy world of pro wrestling that we love.
-Feel free to leave a comment below or hit myself and Pro Wrestling Post ourselves at our Facebook and Twitter accounts.
+Feel free to leave a comment below or hit me and Pro Wrestling Post ourselves at our Facebook and Twitter accounts.
 We always answer all questions!